Four Reasons to Capture and Document Tribal Knowledge

 - Having tribal knowledge is empowering.
 Most people are team players, but there are always a few rogue employees who will use their tribal knowledge to their advantage and to the detriment of the organization.

 When we work with our clients in modernizing their data centers, we spend a great deal of time documenting information.
 This process often proves invaluable to all parties as technologies are implemented or upgraded.
-As we blog about application mapping and data center hydraulics, we’ll share how we capture tribal knowledge and why it matters, so stay tuned.
+Application mapping is an important step conducted early in our data center consulting projects, and its’s one way that we capture tribal knowledge.